Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Conclusion

 \section{Conclusion}

 The paper proposes a DR-JCC framework for microgrids considering solar generation uncertainty and utility contingencies.
-The framework models a networked microgrid with the islanding capability and smart load shedding during blackouts.
-Under the imperfect solar forecasts, it optimizes chance constraints related to the power flow, voltage control and battery limits \textit{jointly}, to secure the desired trade-off between the operation cost and system reliability.
+The framework models a networked microgrid with an islanding capability and smart load shedding during blackouts.
+Under imperfect solar forecasts, it optimizes chance constraints pertaining to the power flow, voltage control and battery limits \textit{jointly}, to decide the optimal trade-off between the operation cost and system reliability.

-To find the optimal individual violation rates for the JCC problem, we propose a novel population-based evolutionary algorithm to optimize the original problem and individual violation rate simultaneously.
-Results clearly show that it can effectively solve the problem non-conservatively, cutting down around 50\% of the operation cost, compared with the benchmark which divides the joint violation rate evenly (i.e. \textit{Bonferroni Approximation}).
-Moreover, the weight of individual rates from the proposed method indicates the cost sensitivities of constraints.
-The higher violation rate means the constraint is more influential to the total cost.
+To find the optimized individual violation rates for the JCC problem, we propose a novel population-based evolutionary algorithm to optimize the decision variables and individual violation rates simultaneously.
+Results clearly show the proposed algorithm can effectively solve the problem non-conservatively.
+It can reduce the operation cost by around 50\% compared to the benchmark case, which has evenly individual violation rates (i.e. \textit{Bonferroni Approximation}).
+Moreover, the individual violation rates from the proposed method indicate the cost sensitivities of constraints.
+A higher violation rate means this constraint is more influential to the total cost.

 For solution robustness, we consider three ambiguity sets for solar power forecast error distributions, unimodal, symmetric and unimodal \& symmetric sets, based on empirical samples.
-We solve the model based on those set assumptions and then test the constraint violations with new forecast errors.
+We solve the model based on these set assumptions and then test the constraint violations with new forecast errors.
 Under the well-fitting ambiguity set assumption, the solution from the proposed method can control the system to closely meet the reliability requirements.
-While the single chance-constrained formulation, which is widely used in current research and practices, shows poor performances in securing reliability.
+The single chance-constrained formulation widely used in current research and practices, however, shows poor performance in securing reliability.